wbamberg/idl-reference/docs/nsINavBookmarksService.md

 ### createFolder(aParentFolder, name, index, aGuid) ###

 Creates a new child folder and inserts it under the given parent.
- @param aParentFolder
-        The id of the parent folder
- @param aName
-        The name of the new folder
- @param aIndex
-        The index to insert at, or DEFAULT_INDEX to append
- @param [optional] aGuid
-        The GUID to be set for the new item.
-If not set, a new GUID is
-        generated.
-Unless you've a very sound reason, such as an undo
-        manager implementation, do not pass this argument.
- @return The ID of the newly-inserted folder.
- @throws if aGuid is malformed.

 #### Parameters ####